nasa-jpl-memex/wisdom/README.md

 # WISDOM
 (**W**idespread **I**ntelligent **S**ystem for **D**omain **O**utlier **M**onitoring)

 WISDOM uses scipy's implementation of Kernel Density Estimation (KDE) to build density estimates for daily counts of weapon ads faceted by weapon type and city (both extracted using NER from crawled weapons data).
-Daily counts that have low densities are flagged as anomalous and indicated in the interface by a pulsing red circle.
+Daily counts that have low densities are flagged as anomalous and indicated in the interface by red circle.
 Density cutoff for an anomaly can be adjusted by user in interface.

 ![alt tag](https://github.com/khundman/MEMEX-WISDOM/blob/master/screenshots/main.png)